-Since 2015, over 1000 workers in digital news and media have organized new unions, negotiated strong contracts, and built industry-wide power and community.
+Since 2015, over 1000 workers in online media have organized new unions, negotiated strong contracts, and built industry-wide power and community.
 In the spring of 2020, with the start of the pandemic and national uprising, WGAE committee members from across different workplaces started meeting regularly to share best practices, brainstorm, and continue to build community and collective power.

 If you are interested in learning more about industry-wide organizing, contact the Organizing department.

 Diversity, Equity, & Social Justice

 Unionizing a workplace is—in and of itself—a mechanism to diversify and democratize an industry.

 Union contracts typically improve and preserve important employment issues, including healthcare costs and equitable compensation, and unionized industries have less wage disparity.
 In addition to the benefits of a union contract, unionized workplaces have a democratic structure in place to support each other, share information, and strategize about how to address issues through collective action.

 In a unionized workplace, union members come together to use their collective power to stand together in solidarity to address issues of justice.
 The fundamental difference between an organized and unorganized workplace is that in a union, members have a mechanism to unite and use their collective power to advocate for shared needs and exercise collective power to get those needs met.

 While unionizing shifts the power dynamic in a workplace and industry, there are also ways in which WGAE members are explicitly addressing the issue of diversity.
 Generally speaking, the word “diversity” describes two concepts:

 - Representation – A primary goal is achieving workplaces with enough demographic variety at all levels, including leadership, such that no one person has to bear the sole duty of representing a single group, and

 - Power – Who gets to make decisions about which stories get told and how.